 - Fresh raspberries and mint, optional

-- In a microwave, melt semisweet chocolate and shortening.
-Brush evenly on the inside of six paper or foil muffin cup liners.
-Chill until set, about 25 minutes.
-Add a second coat of chocolate if necessary; chill until set.
-Carefully peel liners off of chocolate cups and discard.
+- In a microwave, melt semisweet chocolate and shortening; stir until smooth.
+Using a narrow pastry brush, evenly coat the inside of six paper or foil muffin cup liners with chocolate.
+Refrigerate until firm, about 25 minutes.
+Repeat once to add a second coat.

-- For mousse, combine 1/2 cup cream and white chocolate in a saucepan; cook and stir over low heat until chocolate is melted.
-Cool to room temperature.
+- For mousse, in a small saucepan, combine 1/2 cup cream and white baking chocolate; cook and stir over low heat until melted.
+Cool completely.

-- In a bowl, beat remaining cream until it begins to thicken.
+- Carefully remove chocolate cups from liners.
+In a small bowl, beat remaining cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
 Fold into cooled chocolate mixture.
 Spoon into chocolate cups.
-Refrigerate until chilled.
+Refrigerate until cold.

-- In a microwave, warm raspberry jam.
-Transfer to a resealable plastic bag.
-Cut a small hole in a corner of bag; drizzle onto dessert plates.
-Place mousse cups on plates.
-Garnish with raspberries and mint if desired.
+- If desired, in a microwave, warm raspberry jam; transfer to a resealable plastic bag.
+Cut a small hole in a corner of bag; pipe designs onto plates.
+Top with mousse cups.
+If desired, decorate with raspberries and mint.
 Yield: 6 servings.